sago007/oastat/README.md

 The Windows version includes two scripts:
 * oastat_create_db.bat - Creates a sqlite3-database
 * oastat_fill_db.bat - Fills the database with data from "%APPDATA%/OpenArena/baseoa/games.log"

+The windows version cannot read from stdin or use the "--tail" command but it does demonstrate the duplicate check.

+For looking at the sqlite-file generated I recommend Sqliteman (http://sqliteman.com/)

+## License
+The program is licences under GNU GPL v2 or any later version.
+See COPYING for details.
+The Windows version may include files from CPPDB (http://cppcms.com/sql/cppdb/) that are licensed under the Boost Software License 1.0 or The MIT license at your opinion.
+The windows version may also be packed with sqlite3.exe that are in the public domain.